 In a small, secluded town that thrives on gossip and superstition, Dottie offers plenty of both when the scandal breaks about the missing girl, the ghost, and the affair that started it all.
-After a series of tragic miscarriages and an accident that left her husband unresponsive, Dottie, a lonely, thirty-five-year-old, finds solace in the company of a mysterious neighbor girl.
+After a series of tragic miscarriages and an accident that left her husband unresponsive, Dottie, a lonely, forty-five-year-old, finds solace in the company of a mysterious neighbor girl.
 The young Magdalena, a self-proclaimed “sensitive,” comes to conjure Dottie’s dead boyfriend even though it is against the town’s rules to interact with ghosts.
 Dottie eventually becomes less intrigued with her supernatural abilities than with having a real child in her childless home.
 In a blur between fantasy and reality, Dottie tries to heal her long broken heart by pretending the fifteen-year-old is her daughter.
 Make-believe motherhood miraculously gives her new life until she finds that Magdalena is the wrong kind of girl to play with.

 A mail lady who walks through town followed by a murder of crows, a curious centenarian who proves to know more about Dottie’s story than even Dottie herself, an ex-mobster who is now in the witness protection program, and twin sisters who run a haunted inn all play into the peculiar tale of how Dottie finds her truth deep in her imagination.